How it Works

 Have a question?
 Get in touch and we'll aim to answer within 48 hours.

-We are committed to collaborating with treating physicians to help patients that have exhausted conventional therapies manage their symptoms through alternative therapies including medical cannabis.
+We are committed to collaborating with treating physicians to help patients that have exhausted conventional therapies manage their symptoms through medical cannabis.
 Our clinic is solely focused on assessing suitability and navigating the regulatory pathway to access if deemed appropriate.
 Referring doctors are kept up to date and continue to maintain clinical leadership for the patient’s overall care.

 Through our network we have helped over 1,500 patients.
 This is a new discipline and our team of doctors and staff work to ensure that patients receive the best possible medical care in this field.
 If you have any patients who you think may be suitable for an assessment please download and complete the patient referral form or get in touch.